 Highspot takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.

-Highspot adheres in its processing of personal data received from the EU (“EU Data”) to the EU-U.S. Privacy Shield Framework Principles, issued by the U.S. Department of Commerce (the “Principles”).
+Highspot adheres in its processing of personal data received from the EU and from Switzerland (“EU Data”) to the EU-U.S. and the Swiss-U.S. Privacy Shield Framework Principles, issued by the U.S. Department of Commerce (the “Principles”).
 Highspot has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 For more information about the Principles, please visit the Department of Commerce’s Privacy Shield website.

 You may manage your preferences for sharing your files and the activities you engage in via the Services with other Highspot users through your account settings.
 When you first create an account, we encourage you to review the default privacy settings for your account and make any desired adjustments.
 For instance, if you create an account using your corporate email address, the default privacy setting provides that you will share your files and activities on Highspot with other Highspot users that have the same email address domain name.
 Additionally, please note that certain activities are inherently public and may not be managed through your privacy settings, such as when you comment on a file uploaded by another Highspot user.